 Grifola frondosa is a kind of precious edible and medicinal fungus.
 In this study, we used a solid-state fermentation method to grow Grifola frondosa mycelium.
-Grifola frondosa mycelium polysaccharide (GFP) was obtained by solid state fermentation, it was taken orally by alloxan induced diabetes mice in order to evaluate its hypoglycemic activity.
+Grifola frondosamycelium polysaccharide (GFP) was obtained by solid state fermentation; it was taken orally by alloxan induced diabetes mice in order to evaluate its hypoglycaemic activity.
 After 28 days of GFP gavage in mice, the results showed GFP significantly reduced blood glucose and increased glucose tolerance in diabetic mice.
 And the low dose treatment has the best hypoglycemic effect.
 Further purification of GFP by DEAE Sephadex A-50 and Sephadex G-200 chromatography revealed that the main component was GFP-1.
-FT-IR spectroscopy and 1H NMR spectroscopy were used to investigate the structure of the GFP-1, and results revealed that it contained α -configuration and β -configuration.
+FT-IR spectroscopy and 1H NMR spectroscopy was used to investigate the structure of the GFP-1, and results revealed that it contained α -configuration and β -configuration.
 Our work suggested GFP might be used as a functional hypolipidaemic ingredient.

-Keywords: Grifola frondosa; Solid State Fermentation; Polysaccharide; Hypoglycemic Activity; Chemical properties; AUC: Area Under the Curve
+Keywords: Grifola frondosa; Solid State Fermentation; Polysaccharide; Hypoglycemic Activity; Chemical Properties